bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MainFunction_3hQJmhTwfAluNA$fZT_VPZ/Documentation.md

-the main equipment in the cabinet
+The main equipment in the cabinet.